Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Introduction

-In this work, we present a two-mode bosonic quantum system implemented within a multimode superconducting radio-frequency (SRF) cavity, achieving ultrahigh coherence times and novel cavity control capabilities resilient to ancilla errors.
-Our system utilizes a two-cell SRF cavity designed based on the TESLA geometry, weakly coupled to a transmon circuit for precise quantum control while preserving cavity coherence.
-We achieve single-photon lifetimes of 20\,ms and 16\,ms for the two bosonic modes, significantly longer than most state-of-the-art cavity QED platforms, establishing a record for multimode quantum memories.
-Despite the coherence-preserving weak coupling, we employ sideband operations to achieve fast cavity control on timescales far shorter than those set by the weak dispersive shift.
-In conjunction with novel protocols that make cavity control leading-order immune to ancilla errors, we achieve high-fidelity preparation of Fock states up to $N = 20$ with fidelity exceeding 95$\%$, as well as two-mode entanglement with coherence-limited fidelities achievable up to 99.9$\%$ after post-selection.
-These advancements in coherence and control mark a significant step in bosonic quantum computing, opening avenues for exploring high-dimensional qudit encodings and gate operations.
+In this work, we demonstrate a two-mode bosonic module implemented in a two-cell niobium superconducting radio-frequency (SRF) cavity based on the TESLA geometry~\cite{Aune2000, Roy2024Qudit}, weakly coupled to a transmon circuit designed to preserve cavity coherence while enabling efficient control.
+We achieve single-photon lifetimes of 20.6$\pm$0.4\,ms and 15.6$\pm$0.2\,ms for the two modes, establishing a record for multimode quantum memories.
+Despite operating in a coherence-preserving weak-coupling regime, we use sideband interactions to implement fast cavity control on timescales far shorter than those set by the dispersive shift.
+Combined with protocols that make key operations leading-order immune to ancilla errors through measurement-based correction and post-selection, we prepare Fock states up to $N=20$ with fidelities exceeding 95\%, and generate two-mode entanglement with estimated coherence-limited fidelities up to 99.9\% after post-selection.
+These results provide experimentally validated primitives for high-dimensional bosonic encodings and support a scalable route toward qudit-based quantum computation and simulation in multimode SRF hardware.